 This is an optional step but handy step.
 An indoor compost receptacle allows you to collect kitchen scraps to reduce trips to your outdoor composter.
-We just use a large plastic bowl with a lid but I'm thinking of replacing that eyesore with this stainless steel Epica composter.
+I use the Full Circle Fresh Air composter and LOVE IT.

 2. Get an outdoor composter

 Composters range from simple to fancier (we have one simple + one fancier); here are some options to consider: